nmfs-fish-tools/SSMSE/README.md

 SSMSE is still a work in progress, with basic framework in development.
 Some new directions we hope to work on shortly:

-  - Expanding on examples to illustrate the package
+  - Expanding on examples to illustrate the package (e.g., illustrating how performance metrics can be calculated)
-  - Improving usability of the wrapper functions that users access
   - Adding more complex sampling options
   - Adding functions to calculate performance metrics
   - Adding functions to make some basic plots of diagonstics and results